marcaddeo/clockify-transfer/README.md

 # Required!
 This value must be specified.
 #api_key:

-# Your Clockify Workspace ID.
+# Your Clockify Workspace Name.
 #
 # Required!
 This value must be specified.
-#workspace_id:
+#workspace:

-# A mapping of Jira Project Key to Clockify project names.
+# A mapping of Jira Project Key to Clockify Project Names.
 #
 # Example:
 #